0x1eef/bones/README.md

 #### Clone

-The first step is to clone the repository.
+The first step is to clone the repository. <br>
 Afterwards bones can be installed (and deinstalled) through `make`:

     user@localhost$ git clone https://github.com/0x1eef/bones
     user@localhost$ cd bones